 It is difficult to sort through the staggering array of tomato and pepper varieties, whether buying plants as seedlings or starting from seed.
-This post describes the growth habits, flavors and “best use” of tomato and pepper varieties, with a focus on heirloom tomatoes.
+This post describes the growth habits, flavors and specific uses of popular varieties, making choosing your tomato and pepper varieties a much easier decision process.

 The best way to sort through the huge variety of tomato and pepper varieties is to think about your end use.
 Start with these sample questions to refine the selection process: